You are currently viewing Why Is My Puppy Peeing in the House? Solutions

 Puppy-showing-signs-of-needing-to-pee-near-door-bell

 It’s important to know when your puppy needs to go outside.
 This keeps your home clean and safe.
-Puppies show they need to go by certain behaviors.
+Puppies show they need to go by certain behaviours.
 Paying attention helps you take them out at the right time.

 Puppies show different signs when they need to go outside.
 Some common ones are: